rwynn/monstache/README.md

 When `worker` is given monstache will enter multi-worker mode and will require you to also provide the config option `workers`.
 Use this mode to run multiple monstache processes and distribute the work between them.
 In this mode monstache will ensure that each mongo document id always goes to the same worker and none of the other workers.
 See the section [workers](#workers) for more information.

+When `cluster-name` is given monstache will enter a high availablity mode.
+Processes with cluster name set to the same value will coordinate.
+Only one of the processes in a cluster will be sync changes.
+The other process will be in a paused state.
+If the process which is syncing changes goes down for some reason one of the processes in paused state will take control and start syncing.
+See the section [high availability](#high_availability) for more information.

 ### Config Syntax ###